If you’re managing products versus managing products to deliver solutions, three staples of product management take on completely new meaning.

 Every one of these workflows crosses multiple parts of the organization and involves multiple job roles.
 If hospitals get better at all of these things, they make a quantifiable impact on their strategic goals.

-Collaboration also means we have to take a different approach to building coordinated features across multiple products (and users) to help customers get quantifiably better in key areas.
+Collaboration also means you have to take a different approach to building coordinated features across multiple products (and users) to help customers get quantifiably better in key areas.
 It starts with understanding the end-to-end customer workflow.

 One last thing.
 The VOC (voice of customer) we know and love today also requires a slight recalibration when you’re managing products to deliver solutions.
 It starts higher in the customer organization!